 Due to the recent concerns about power shortages and costs, the popularity of sustainable and renewable energy sources continues to grow.
+Get the most up-to-date information on power outages and stay prepared by visiting the Houston power outage website.
 Along with increasing awareness about environmental issues, especially the use of fossil fuels, many homes now consider alternative means to generate power.
 More people have looked into other options because of their potential to save on bills, as well as renewable feature that have positive effects on the environment.

 This article will discuss what can be your substitute energy resources without compromising your current electrical system.
 Here are some of these common alternative energy systems that can be installed in most houses.

 - Wind energy.
 The wind has the potential to generate efficient energy, and the best thing about it is it’s free.
 Through a wind turbine facility, the energy grids gather the generated power and distribute it to covered service residences.
 Although the main source of these power grids is still fossil fuels, the additional wind turbines lessen the need for the primary generator.
 This means that areas covered by these energy companies charge less for electricity.
 Wind turbines are only useful in some regions where air current is strong; thus appropriate mapping is needed before energy companies decide to install the facility.

 - Solar energy.
 This alternative source of energy is one of the most popular facilities in this category.
 Through solar panels, the heat from the sun is stored and used to power electrical dependent items.
 Solar panels can either be set up at the power plant or independently installed in households.
 Sunlight is important to reach solar energy’s full potential, so this is only limited to places where it is directly available.
 Solar panels are also expensive, but once set up, homes enjoy a long-lasting benefits.
 Some households have even converted to a full solar power source to free themselves from electricity bills.